-The application of knowledge and skill gained from classroom presentations and observations during magnetic resonance imaging procedures constitute clinical training.
-The clinical areas that students will be introduced to at UF Health Jacksonville include magnetic resonance imaging departments in the Clinical Center, Emerson Medical Plaza, and at the Annex.
+The application of knowledge and skill gained from classroom presentations, and observations during VI procedures constitute clinical training.
+The clinical area that students will be introduced to consists of the Interventional Radiology department at UF Health Jacksonville Medical Center.

 The purpose of clinical training is to provide the student with the necessary practical skills that will ensure the student masters competency in those procedures required by the ARRT.
-Procedure competency is continually evaluated by the instructors and qualified technical staff.
+The ARRT periodically performs audits on procedures performed by students and technologists.
+Each student is required to update and maintain a list of procedural competencies as defined by the ARRT.
+Procedural competency is continually evaluated by the instructors and qualified technical staff.

 Candidates must document complete diagnostic quality procedures according to the following rules: